 #6 Let Your Vehicle Warm Up

 You’ve probably heard that you should let your vehicle warm-up in the morning on days where temperatures are quite low, but do you know why?
 Warming up your vehicle for just 30-60 seconds will help the transmission fluid and oil flow through all of the gears to prepare them for driving.
 It’s key to allow your transmission to get all of its fluids moving before taking off so that all of the moving pieces are properly lubricated and don’t grind together.
-So, be sure to warm-up your vehicle on those chilly mornings to prevent possible transmission failure.
+So, be sure to warm-up your vehicle on those chilly mornings to prevent any issues.